You’re learning some cool stuff…but how does it all connect to the real world?

 IT ALL ADDS UP

-Career & Technical Student Organizations (CTSOs) like BPA, HOSA, FFA, FCCLA, are great for getting real-world experience, making connections, and creating an impressive resume.
+Career and Technical Student Organizations (CTSOs) like BPA, HOSA, FFA, FCCLA, are great for getting real-world experience, making connections, and creating an impressive resume.
 But, did you know that the classes you’re taking as part of these organizations also provide the opportunity to earn industry-recognized certifications?
 Make the most of your opportunities and build an impressive resume!

 BE A SHOW-OFF